 Hiring/Laying Off Employees

 Whether business is booming or you’re restructuring the organization, large changes in employee population may mean it’s time to reassess your insurance policy.
 There are several types of coverage that staffing changes can affect, such as workers’ compensation coverage and general health insurance needs.
-Some states even require specific types of insurance if you hire a certain number of employees, so you’ll want to check if you’re close to that threshold.
+However, you can consult experts on the matter and see the alternatives to long-term care insurance, like group plans or hybrids, so you’ll know the insurance needed.

 Another important factor to consider when making employee changes is professional liability insurance.
 Also known as “errors and omissions,” this category of policy is excellent for doctors, accountants, and architects who work in fields where personal error can cause huge problems.
 Cyber insurance companies are also invaluable since identity theft may become an issue as more staff joins the company role call.